 Water and sewer communications network upgrade

-• Brunswick Valley Sewage Treatment Plant
+• Brunswick Heads Sewage Treatment Plant

-• Ocean Shores Sewage Treatment Plant
+• Ocean Shores Sewage Treatment Plan

 • Bangalow Sewage Treatment Plant